-- Spend what you need regardless of the price to get correctly fitting hiking shoes.
-This is both length and width of the foot. this is the one product you don’t want to skimp on just to save a few dollars by buying the wrong size
+- Spend what you need to regardless of the price to get correctly fitting hiking shoes.
+This is both length and width of the foot.
+This is the one product you don’t want to skimp on just to save a few dollars by buying the wrong size

 - If you’re planning on doing some serious thru hiking allow room for your feet to swell so you may go up ½-1 sizes bigger than you normally would.